 In Canada, the dairy industry operates under a national milk supply management system.
 The objective of this system is to ensure that the overall supply of dairy products to the Canadian market is sufficient to meet consumer demand.
-This objective is met by a combination of regulating domestic milk production used for manufacturing dairy products in Canada and a quota system that effectively restricts imports and exports of dairy products to and from Canada.
+This objective is met by regulating domestic milk production used for manufacturing dairy products in Canada.

-Canadian milk production is allocated to processors based on provincial allocation rules for fluid milk (i.e., milk used to manufacture fluid milk products, such as table milk or cream intended for consumption in fluid forms) and a combination of federal and provincial allocation rules for industrial milk (i.e., milk used to manufacture all other dairy products, known as industrial dairy products, such as cheese, butter, ice cream and yogurt).
+Canadian milk production is allocated to processors based on provincial allocation rules for fluid milk products (i.e., milk used to manufacture fluid milk products, such as table milk or cream intended for consumption in fluid forms) and industrial milk products (i.e., milk used to manufacture all other dairy products, known as industrial dairy products, such as cheese, butter, ice cream and yogurt).
+Fluid milk is available to processors "on demand", such that, subject to available supply, processors are free to order as much milk as they need to meet their fluid milk product requirements.
 The volume of industrial milk available for processing industrial dairy products is generally restricted in its growth.
 Notwithstanding the ongoing review of industrial milk allocation policies by the Canadian Dairy Commission and the various provincial milk marketing boards, Management believes that the risk of a processor losing a significant part of its currently available industrial milk allocation remains low.
-Fluid milk is available to processors "on demand", such that, subject to available supply, processors are free to order all fluid milk necessary to meet their requirements.
 The price paid by processors for milk in Canada is regulated and depends on the class of dairy products manufactured.

 In the US, milk pricing involves a wide variety of regulations based on public policy decisions.
-Some of these regulations include milk price supports, federal milk marketing orders, import restrictions, domestic and international food aid programs, state-level milk marketing programs and a multi-state milk pricing organization.
+Some of these regulations include milk price supports, federal milk marketing orders, import restrictions, domestic and international food aid programs, state-level milk marketing programs and a multistate milk pricing organization.
 Generally, milk pricing is regulated by milk marketing orders under federal jurisdiction, with the largest exception being California, which operates and regulates its own marketing order.
 In most cases, milk marketed to processors within the US is priced according to its use based on a class pricing structure.
 Under federal jurisdiction, minimum milk prices are set monthly by milk marketing orders based on product price formulas.
 Price data used in the federal formulas takes into account the wholesale prices of cheese, butter, dry whey and non-fat dry milk.
 This data is collected through surveys conducted by the Agricultural Marketing Service of the United States Department of Agriculture.
 In California, the California Department of Food and Agriculture monitors prices for butter, cheese, powdered milk and whey traded on the Chicago Mercantile Exchange ("CME"), as well as considers economic factors that affect producers, processors and consumers, for the purpose of setting the minimum milk price to be paid by California processors, based on a class pricing structure reflecting milk usage.